thinkshout/thinkshout/blog/_posts/2016-01-14-stepping-down-as-ceo-stepping-into-colorado.md

 That said, it’s time for a change.
 It’s time for me to be fully present in Colorado, focused on my family, embracing this new community.

 After a lot of conversation with Lev over the past few months, I have decided to step down as CEO at ThinkShout.
-I have handed over my ownership for an incremental buyout that keeps ThinkShout in a strong place financially.
+I have handed over my ownership for an incremental buyout that keeps the company in a strong place financially.

 I will continue to serve this team and our clients through this transition for the next three to six months as our Director of Sales.
 Then, I look forward to taking a break from the world of professional services and technology to try some new things.
 (Honest to goodness, professional pickling is on my short list.
 Let’s chat more about that over a beer.)